- Season & Tickets

 Broadway design credits include Jumpers, Faith Healer, Deuce, The Little Mermaid, Woman On The Verge Of A Nervous Breakdown, Wonderland and Newsies.

-To foster the future of his profession, Sven mentors young projection designers, gives master classes, taught at UCLA and has created an online resource for projection design (projctn.com).
+To foster the future of his profession, Ortel mentors young projection designers, gives master classes, taught at UCLA and has created an online resource for projection design (projctn.com).

 “I’m honored to be joining the UT Theatre and Dance’s design faculty and its inspiring group of designers, artists and practitioners," he shares. " The multidisciplinary approach to design and willingness to explore new ways to design and tell stories is unique and unrivaled.”